-Any public or private school or preschool that resides within our district can designate a primary contact for their institutional library account.
-School principals or LMC directors need to provide a teacher listing to our Outreach Services Manager, Marianne Thompson, at 630.685.4231 or email@example.com in order to issue library cards to teachers.
+Any public school that resides within our district can designate a primary contact for their institutional library account.
+School principals or LMC directors need to provide a teacher listing to our Outreach Services Department at 630.685.4230 or email@example.com to issue library cards to teachers.
 Institutions are responsible for all lost and damaged library items borrowed by teachers.
-Borrowing privileges are valid for one year, September 1 –August 31.
+Borrowing privileges are valid for one year, August 1 – July 31.

 Teachers may check out items for educational purposes and classroom use only.
-Materials are checked out for four weeks with no fines.
-Any lost and damaged library materials are subject to charges.
+Materials are checked out for four weeks.
 Interlibrary Loan items and select equipment cannot be checked out on these accounts.
 For more information, see our Circulation Policy.

-Every fall, we offer the Rockin’ Reading Race and Great Page Race to Bolingbrook students in grades K–8.
+Every fall, we offer Read-A-Palooza and the Great Reading Race to Bolingbrook students in grades K–8.
 Learn more about each of these programs and how you can win prizes for your school!

 We provide a variety of storytimes inside the library and at area preschools, daycare centers and community locations such as Panera Bread and the Bolingbrook Historic Museum.
 In addition to reading books, storytimes include interactive songs and activities which help promote early literacy.
 See our events calendar for this month’s storytime schedule.

-Every February we host Preschool Round-Up, an open house for parents to meet and talk with representatives from a variety of local preschools and daycare centers to help find the right fit for their child.
+Every year we host Preschool Round-Up, an open house for parents to meet and talk with representatives from various local preschools and daycare centers to help find the right fit for their children.
 The event includes prize drawings for children, teachers and parents, and several community organizations are also on hand to provide additional resources to attendees.

-We offer monthly events to supplement your homeschool curriculum.
-Adventures in Homeschooling–Far Away Places at Your Fingertips allows K–5 homeschool teachers and their students to discover geography, stories, music and crafts using hands-on props and instruments.
-Teen and Tween Tech Homeschool Adventures gives homeschool students in grades 4–6 the opportunity to explore hands-on technology topics.
+Teen and Tween Tech Homeschool Adventures give homeschool students in grades 6–12 the opportunity to explore hands-on technology topics.
 Our Outreach Services staff also offers an off-site storytime for homeschoolers.
 See our events calendar for dates and times.

-We offer a robust Ellison Die collection for teachers and youth leaders to use to complete special projects and bulletin boards.
-To use our Ellison Die cutter, please complete our Ellison Die Cuts Request Form at least 36 hours in advance of when you would like to visit.
+We offer a robust Ellison Die collection for you to use to complete special projects.
+To use our Ellison Die cutter, please complete this form at least 36 hours in advance of when you would like to visit.
 You will need to provide your own paper or other materials.
 For questions, please contact Studio 300 at 630.685.4260 or Children’s Services at 630.685.4181.